akamili-avey/celery-monitoring-demo/README.md

 This script:
 - Sends requests to the Django endpoint every second
-- Each request triggers two Celery tasks (add and multiply)
+- Each request triggers a celery task to add two numbers
 - Continues until interrupted with Ctrl+C

 ## Monitoring